ellenycc/paintings-scraper/README.md

 ## About the Project

-As a Digital Administrator at The National Gallery, I developed this web scraping script to consolidate the metadata for over 2,500 paintings into a centralised, searchable database.
+As a Digital Administrator at The National Gallery, I built this automation script to consolidate the metadata for over 2,500 paintings into a centralised, searchable database.
 This project demonstrates my ability to:

 - Automate repetitive manual tasks with Python
 - Work with structured and unstructured web data